 2).
 The student registers for coursework while on Financial Aid Suspension status, pays for tuition and fees without the help of student financial aid, and does well enough in the coursework to satisfy all the financial aid satisfactory academic progress standards at the end of the subsequent semester(s)/period(s) of enrollment.

 *Students who are beyond the maximum timeframe to completion may only regain financial aid eligibility on a semester-by-semester basis through the appeal process.

 The student must submit an appeal of Financial Aid Suspended status in writing to the Financial Aid Appeals Committee by the date specified in the Financial Aid Suspended notification letter.
 The committee will review the appeal and notify the student in writing of their decision within 14 working days after the Appeals Committee meets and makes its determination.
 Appeals should include:

 The Financial Aid Appeals Committee will review the appeal and consult with academic advisers and other involved parties as appropriate.
-If it is determined that the student will not be able to meet the SAP standards by the end of the next semester/period of enrollment but the Committee is in agreement that the student’s grounds for appeal are reasonable and the student has a reasonable chance to succeed and graduate, then if the appeal is approved the student will also be placed on an Academic Plan.
+If it is determined that the student will not be able to meet the SAP standards by the end of the next semester/period of enrollment but the Committee is in agreement that the student’s grounds for appeal are reasonable and the student has a reasonable chance to succeed and graduate, then if the appeal is approved.
+The student will also be placed on an Academic Plan.
 Students will receive written notification of the decision.
 All decisions on such appeals are final.
-Students who lose eligibility for financial aid due to not meeting the minimum SAP standards more than one time during their program may submit an appeal each time.
+Students who lose eligibility for financial aid due to not meeting the minimum SAP standards more than one time during their program may submit an appeal here: SAP Appeal Form.

 Is financial aid probation the same as academic probation?